ioanaandreeab/webtech_labs_2022/lab2/README.md

 - **push()** - method that allows us to insert an element at the _end_ of the array
 - **pop()** - method for removing and returning the _first_ element of an array

-When working with arrays oftentimes we need to iterate over the elements and, if the case, perform actions on the elements.
+When working with arrays oftentimes we need to iterate over the elements and, if the case, perform actions on them.
 Here are some useful _methods and iteration structures_ for which you can find examples in the source code of the labs:
 - **for**
 - **forEach()**
 - **for...of**